Get 5% of discount using the code

 However, while you get considerably more rain, with precipitation exceeding 8 inches (200 mm) per month, you also get fewer crowds.
 Since the islands aren’t as packed, you’ll typically be able to get better prices in the Maldives for everything from flights and accommodation to activities and food.

 This doesn’t mean that the bad weather never stops during the off-season.
 It rarely rains non-stop throughout the day, with short, heavy downpours giving way to sunshine on a regular basis.
-You’ll still be able to enjoy the beach, go scuba diving or surfing, and explore the country during the low season.
+The low season is the best time to visit the Maldives on a budget, with the beach, scuba diving, surfing, and sightseeing all on the table.

 MonthAvg. daily temperatureAvg. water temperatureAvg. precipitation